-ATTACHMENT H (1): ENROLLEE GRIEVANCE SYSTEM STANDARDS AND POLICY
+ATTACHMENT H (1): ENROLLEE GRIEVANCE AND REQUEST FOR HEARING PROCESS AND STANDARDS

-The Contractor shall have a written policy delineating its Grievance System which shall be in accordance with applicable Federal and State laws, regulations and policies, including, but not limited to 42 CFR Part 438 Subpart F. The Contractor shall provide the ACOM Enrollee Grievance Policy to all providers and subcontractors at the time of contract.
+The Contractor shall have a written policy delineating its Grievance System which shall be in accordance with applicable Federal and State laws, regulations and policies, including, but not limited to 42 CFR Part 438 Subpart F. The Contractor shall provide the Enrollee Grievance System Policy to all providers and subcontractors at the time of contract.
 The Contractor shall also furnish this information to enrollees within a reasonable time after the Contractor receives notice of the enrollment.
 Additionally, the Contractor shall provide written notification of any significant change in this policy at least 30 days before the intended effective date of the change.

-The written information provided to enrollees describing the Grievance System including the grievance process, the appeals process, enrollee rights, the grievance system requirements and timeframes, shall be in each prevalent non-English language occurring within the subcontractor's service area and in an easily understood language and format.
+The written information provided to enrollees describing the Grievance System including the grievance process, enrollee rights, grievance system requirements and timeframes, shall be in each prevalent non-English language occurring within the subcontractor's service area and in an easily understood language and format.
 The Contractor shall inform enrollees that oral interpretation services are available in any language, that additional information is available in prevalent non-English languages upon request and how enrollees may obtain this information.